Corned Beef and Cabbage Soup

 Instructions

-2. 2Heat 1 tablespoon oil in a large stockpot over medium-high heat.
-Add half of the corned beef and sauté, flipping occasionally, until lightly browned on all sides.
-Transfer the cooked meat to a clean plate.
-Repeat with the remaining oil and beef, then transfer the cooked meat to a clean plate.
+- 2Heat 1 tablespoon olive oil in a large stockpot over medium-high heat.
+Add half the corned beef and sear for 6–8 minutes, flipping occasionally, until lightly browned on all sides.
+Transfer to a plate.
+Repeat with the remaining 1 tablespoon oil and remaining beef.

-3. 3Add the remaining olive oil to the stockpot, along with the carrots, celery and onion.
-Sauté for 5 minutes, stirring occasionally, until softened.
-Add the garlic and sauté for 2 minutes, stirring frequently.
+- 3Add the remaining olive oil to the stockpot with the carrots, celery, and onion.
+Sauté over medium-high heat for 5 minutes, stirring occasionally, until softened.
+Add the garlic and sauté for 2 minutes, stirring frequently, until fragrant.

-6. 6Taste and season with additional salt and pepper if needed.
+- 6Taste and season with additional salt and pepper as needed.

 Nutrition — Per Serving